Onelinerhub/onelinerhub/python-matplotlib/example-of-multiple-lines.md

-# Example of multiple lines
+# How to draw multiple lines

 ### Plotting multiple lines is as simple as calling `plt.plot()` method multiple times.
 Let's plot 2 lines: